ChanakaR/rabbitmq-metric-agent/README.md

 ```

 ## How to setup
-Create a jar (using ant) and run jar using command `java -jar JAR_FILE.jar`.
+Create a jar and run jar using command `java -jar JAR_FILE.jar`.
 Make sure config directory and jar file are in the same directory.

 Please go through our [wiki page](https://github.com/ChanakaR/rabbitmq-metric-agent/wiki) for more instructions.